 The Gods never died.

 Millenarianism is a diseased and ego-maniacal notion we inherited from our brutal christian colonization.
 When we lived in earth-based communities we carried no such weight on our shoulders.
 We understood every ending was a new beginning, just like the cycle of the year.
-Yet we diverged from epistemology to eschatology when we embraced the dogma of empiricism and linear time – a great illusion.
+Yet we diverged from epistemology to eschatology when we embraced the dogma of positivism and linear time – a great illusion.
 What’s more, we internalized the messiah complex and projected it onto everything and everyone in Western culture; straddling us with paralyzing guilt that glorifies senseless martyrdom whilst diminishing the agency of other peoples and cultures.

 In Serbian author Milorad Pavic’s Dictionary of the Khazars there is an “eyeless fish” deep in the Black Sea that swims in a circle – the timekeeper of the aeons.
 What happens when we catch this fish – Who blinks?
 Scaled to the modern world, perhaps that eyeless fish is swimming somewhere deep down in the black sea of our digital devices?
 What awesome power do we not know we hold?
 Could we not work Slavic traditional witchcraft using this as our bowl of living water?